tarantool/membership/README.md

 ### `membership.add_member(uri)`

-Add member to the mesh and propagate this event to other members.
+Add member to the group and propagate this event to other members.
 It is enough to add member to a single instance and everybody else in group will receive the update with time.

 It does not matter who adds whom, the result will be the same.